Skip to main content

 • Photographs 1800s, 1900s

-Use our detailed finding aids to locate material of relevance to your research, including our online catalogue, guide and descriptive lists for each individual collection.
-Descriptive lists are available on request by email.
-Queries are welcome.
+Use our detailed finding aids to locate material of relevance to your research, including our online catalogue, and collections guide with descriptive lists for many individual collections.

 Our collections are mainly in hardcopy format and may be accessed by appointment in our Research Room.
-Also, several thousand records have been digitised and are available online
+Several thousand images/pages selected from various collections, are also available to view online in our Online Digital Collections.

 U675-3ed-72dpi